MileHacker Logo

 • Early settlements by Phoenicians and Romans at Sala Colonia.

-• Significant urban development during the French Protectorate.
+• Significant growth of the city during the French Protectorate.

 • The Mausoleum of Mohammed V honors modern Moroccan independence.